angular/angular/aio/content/guide/glossary.md

 The injectable class is instantiated by a [provider][AioGuideGlossaryProvider].
 [Injectors][AioGuideGlossaryInjector] maintain lists of providers and use them to provide service instances when they are required by components or other services.

-For To learn more, see [Introduction to Services and Dependency Injection][AioGuideArchitectureServices].
+To learn more, see [Introduction to Services and Dependency Injection][AioGuideArchitectureServices].

 ## standalone